-Go to A Church Near You website enter your postcode, then click on your home location on the map.
+Go to A Church Near You website enter your postcode in the search box, then click on your home location on the map.
 Your parish church will then appear on the right hand side of the page under the text, “Churches in your area”.
 If this shows up: “Parish of Wyke Regis: All Saints w St Edmund .
 This is in the Diocese of Salisbury.”, you live in our parish.

 How do I book a wedding?

 You will then need to meet with the Rector at least 3 months before your wedding to make the legal and practical arrangements.
-A further meeting with the priest usually happens nearer to the wedding, if necessary a wedding rehearsal can be organised in the two weeks proceeding the weeding.
+A further meeting with the priest usually happens nearer to the wedding, if necessary a wedding rehearsal can be organised in the two weeks preceding the wedding.